 Author Jamie Lendino offers a fresh, vital look at the history of the Atari ST, guiding you from its inauspicious genesis at the centre of a company known for its gaming consoles to its category-defining triumphs in music, desktop publishing, and video gaming.
 And he doesn’t stop there: He then leaps to the present to pull back the veil on the thriving software and mod communities that aren’t just keeping it alive today but taking it to places its creators never could have imagined.

-A brand new remake of Don Priestley's Maziacs is being released by Bello Games with coding by George Nakos (aka GGN) and graphics by Niels Kleine (aka Tinker) and Kevin Dempsey (aka SH3).
-At the moment, this is an unfinished port but I loved the ZX Spectrum original so much that I couldn't wait to get my grubby mitts on this olde classic.
+A new remake of Don Priestley's Maziacs is released by Bello Games with coding by George Nakos (aka GGN), graphics by Niels Kleine (aka Tinker) and Kevin Dempsey (aka SH3).
+At the moment, it's unfinished, but I loved the ZX Spectrum original so much that I couldn't wait to get my grubby mitts on the olde classic.

-I expected differences but, right from the start, this feels authentic and with a remake of the old DK'Tronics loading screen.
+I expected differences, but this feels authentic, and with a remake of the old DK'Tronics loading screen.
 Surprisingly, there is a good reason Bugziacs feels so much like the original - "This version actually runs the original Spectrum code translated to 68000 using a custom tool and then some routines replaced with ST-specific code".
-Wow.
-Extremely interesting and I hope many more Spectrum conversions are in the pipeline?
+Extremely interesting, and I hope many more Spectrum conversions are in the pipeline.

-Check out the first few screenshots!
-Yep, I feel like I'm 12 again looking at these Speccy delights...
+Check out the first screenshots.
+I feel like I'm 12 again looking at these Speccy delights...

 Ohh, the menu system is just like the original.
 Even the font...